raoliver92/MMM-MyScoreboard/README.md

 </details>

-**NOTE** For the soccer and rugby leagues, I won't be maintaining a team list here.
+**NOTE** For the soccer and rugby leagues, I won't be maintaining a team code list here.
 To follow a specific team, go to ESPN.com, view the table for the league your team plays in and resize your browser to mobile width.
 You will see the team's shortcode there.

 ## View Styles